 Critical Response to Art, PreK-12

-Gaither, Munday.
 Offered spring.
-Prospective art teachers explore and apply multiple ways to engage others with works of art and the burgeoning visual culture.
-From readings, writings, seminar discussions, museum work, navigating the Internet, research, and studio approaches, prospective teachers develop strategies for K–12 students to expand knowledge about art and artifacts, develop visual literacy and critical thinking skills.
+Prospective art teachers explore and apply multiple ways to engage others with works of art, the burgeoning visual culture, and emerging digital visual culture.
+The course involves interaction with a variety of texts including readings, writings, seminar discussions, museum work, navigating the Internet, virtual worlds, research, and studio approaches.
+Through this interaction, prospective teachers develop strategies for engaging K-12 students in complex critical dialogue pertaining to art, artifacts, technology, literacy, globalization, and meaning/making from the context of culture(s) in flux.
 Prerequisites: B or better in ED 5200 and ED 5202.
 Corequisite: ED 5306.
-A grade of a B or better ED 5305 is required for BFA/MAT students’ advancement to ED 5308.
+A grade of a B or better ED 5305 is required for BFA/MAT students' advancement to ED 5308.
 This course fulfills a BFA/MAT Theory requirement.
 Required for all BFA/MAT and MAT students.

 Strategies for Teaching Art, PreK-12

-Carroll, Gaither, McKenna, Thomas.
 Offered spring.
-Explores strategies for building a sense of community in the classroom.
-Students identify sources for meaningful engagement with art and learn about strategies that deepen engagement from guest speakers.
-The student’s own studio expertise is translated into teaching expertise through the semester-long construction of a unit of study.
-Students develop unit materials including research on art works and artists, form an elegant problem, experiment with materials, create prototype(s), design teaching visuals, project assessment processes and criteria, and write a unit plan with ideas for adapting the unit to different grade levels.
+A methods course focused on strategies used in teaching and making art K-12, this seminar involves the search of one's own studio investigations for metaphors and themes, which then become the focus of a semester-long construction of a unit of study.
+Students develop unit materials including reproductions of artworks, research on artists, formation of an elegant problem, experimentation with materials, creation of a prototype, design of instructional supports, assessment process and criteria, and a written unit plan.
+As a result, students select and apply a variety of strategies for exploring form and materials, developing symbolic language, and different ways of knowing and thinking in art.
 Prerequisites: B or better in ED 5200 and ED 5202.
 Corequisite: ED 5305.
-A grade of a B or better in ED 5306 is required for BFA/MAT students’ advancement to ED 5308.
+A grade of a B or better in ED 5306 is required for BFA/MAT students' advancement to ED 535508.
 Required for all BFA/MAT and MAT students.

 Introduction to Special Education